You Had to Be There (film): Critical response

-For That Shelf, Rachel West wrote that "You Had To Be There makes an excellent companion piece to TIFF’s opening night film, John Candy: I Like Me directed by Colin Hanks.
+For That Shelf, Rachel West wrote that "You Had To Be There makes an excellent companion piece to TIFF's opening night film, John Candy: I Like Me directed by Colin Hanks.
 The iconic Canadian comedian was in the orbit of the Godspell cast and is shown here in archival footage expressing his disdain for not having been part of the cast.
 Warm and genuine, You Had To Be There is a highly entertaining look at comedy and Canadiana.
-Davis’ documentary makes it clear: you really did have to be there – but thanks to this film, now we all kind of are."
+Davis' documentary makes it clear: you really did have to be there – but thanks to this film, now we all kind of are."

 For Mashable, Kristy Puchko writes that "documentarian Nick Davis aims to bring us back to this pivotal time and place with the preposterously and perfectly titled [film]....
 'You Had to Be There' is so stuffed with interviews with comedy icons, remarkable anecdotes, and cheeky revelations that it's manna from heaven for comedy nerds....
 Of course, looking back not only on this production but on 50-some years in show business, not all the stories are funny.
 Props to Davis, who gives voice to one player in particular, actress/singer Avril Chown.
-She uses this platform to finally share her story, which includes a harrowing tale of abuse that came after Godspell's cast had taken their final bow.
+She uses this platform to finally share her story, which includes a harrowing tale of abuse that came after Godspells cast had taken their final bow.
 Before she recounts her heartbreaking experience, she asks simply, 'How much blood do you want to give for something you love?'"

-Matthew Carey for Deadline writes the film is "a delightful romp down memory lane that takes surprising twists and turns."